 - your working hours

-- the average amount you spend each week on childcare - work out your weekly childcare costs
+- the average weekly amount you spend on childcare

 Who can’t use the calculator